16 October 2022 – Crossing the Indian Ocean

 We sail to Stavanger, where friends join us for a tour of the fjords.
 We also drive a Tesla to sail on the world's first electric ferry, Ampere, across the Sognefjord.

-From Thor Heyerdahl's and Colin Archer's hometown Larvik we take a train to visit Oslo, then sail to Sandøya to spend time with new friends.
-They spoil us with delicious food and fishing instructions.
-Further down the coast, friends we made last year, Marianne and Ragnar, welcome us again.
-After a wonderful time there we head to Mandal for birthday celebrations.
+From Larvik we take a train to visit Oslo, then sail to Sandøya to spend time with new friends.
+Further down the Norwegian Riviera, friends we made last year welcome us again.

-In Germany we visit Unverpackt Kiel, a packaging-free store, and the Kattendorfer Hof, one of Europe's largest Community Supported Agriculture farms.
-We then sail to Samsø to learn about their energy transition, before heading to Copenhagen.
+In Germany we visit a packaging-free store, and Europe's largest Community Supported Agriculture farm.
+We then sail to Samsø to learn about their renewable energy revolution.